christinium/Health/OmissionDetection/~README.md

 - **Black Box**: Difficult to understand why specific omissions are identified or classified

 #### Clinical:
-- Cannot assess clinical judgment about appropriate summarization
+- Have not yet verified with clinical judgment about appropriate summarization
-- No understanding of specialty-specific documentation norms
+- There may be different specialty-specific documentation norms
 - Cannot distinguish truly missing vs. intentionally excluded information
-- Binary comparison doesn't account for acceptable paraphrasing
-- May not capture implicit clinical reasoning documented elsewhere in note

 #### Methodological:
-- No ground truth for omission identification
+- Need more robust evaluation for ground truth for omission identification
 - Severity categories not clinically validated
-- Scoring system weights (3/1/0) are arbitrary
 - Weighted severity normalization by character count untested

 ### Validation Requirements